First Presbyterian Church (USA) of Smithville

 The First Presbyterian Church (USA) of Smithville welcomes you to our online ministry.
 Our Church is a church filled with life, serving the community of Smithville and surrounding areas for over 140 years . . . and just a short, pleasant drive from Bastrop, Cedar Creek, Flatonia, and towns throughout Bastrop County.
 If you are searching for a Church home, we would be pleased to welcome you into our fellowship.
 New members are received by our Session upon letter of transfer from another Christian congregation, or by profession of faith or reaffirmation of faith in Jesus Christ as Savior and Lord.
 Please come and visit us here in our building or on Facebook!

 MEET PASTOR KRIS AND HER FAMILY - HUSBAND DAVID AND SONS ALEX AND HENRY

 The videos from Facebook Live will be available here and on Facebook.
 The video from Oct.
 10th is now available.
 There are lots of reasons why we are glad it's 2021.
 One of them is that it is our church's 150th birthday.
-We have set up a special committee to help plan events to celebrate.
-Why don't you join this committee?
-Let Harleigh Elliot or Pastor Kris know if you are interested.
+We had a great celebration on Sept.
+19th!

-Here is the bulletin for the June 13th service
+Here is the bulletin for the October 17th service:

 Call to Worship